Gamemaster: In online games

-In early virtual worlds gamemasters served as a moderator or administrator; in MUD game masters were called "wizards".
-Gamemastering in the form found in traditional role-playing games has also been used in a semi-automatic virtual worlds.
+In early virtual worlds, gamemasters served as a moderator or administrator.
+In MUD game masters were called "wizards."
+Gamemastering in the form found in traditional role-playing games has also been used in semi-automatic virtual worlds.
 However, human moderation was sometimes considered unfair or out of context in an otherwise automated world.
 As online games expanded, gamemaster duties expanded to include being a customer service representative for an online community.
 A gamemaster in such a game is either an experienced volunteer player or an employee of the game's publisher.
 They enforce the game's rules by banishing spammers, player killers, cheaters, and hackers and by solving players' problems by providing general customer service.
 For their tasks they use special tools and characters that allow them to do things like teleport to players, summon items, and browse logs that record players' activities.
-Often, players who feel dissatisfied with the game will blame the GMs directly for any errors or glitches.
-However, this blame is misdirected as most GMs are not developers and cannot resolve those types of problems.

-The now defunct America Online Online Gaming Forum used to use volunteers selected by applications from its user base.
-These people were simply referred to as OGFs by other members, and their screennames were indicative of their position (i.e., OGF Moose, etc.).
-While membership in the Online Gaming Forum had only one real requirement (that is, be a member of AOL), OGFs were given powers quite similar to AOL "Guides" and could use them at will to discipline users as they saw appropriate.

 World of Warcraft has employees of Blizzard Entertainment that serve as gamemasters to help users with various problems in gameplay, chat, and other things like account and billing issues.
 A gamemaster in this game will communicate with players through chat that has blue text and they will also have a special "GM" tag and Blizzard logo in front of their names.

 RuneScape has more than 500 moderators employed by Jagex to assist players and perform administrative duties in-game and on the site forums.
 These Jagex Moderators, as they are called, usually have the word "Mod" and a gold crown preceding their account names which ordinary players are not permitted to use.
 The game also has Player Moderators and Forum Moderators who are player volunteers helping with moderation, having the ability to mute (block from chatting) other players who violate rules.